yayahjb/cqrlib/CQRlib/README_CQRlib.txt

     Installation

+   The CQRlib package is available at www.sourceforge.net/projects/cqrlib.
+A source tarball is available at downloads.sourceforge.net/cqrlib/CQRlib-1.0.3.tar.gz.
+Later tarballs may be available.

-   When the source tarball is downloaded and unpacked, you should have a directory CQRlib-1.0.2.
+   When the source tarball is downloaded and unpacked, you should have a directory CQRlib-1.0.3.
 To see the current settings for a build execute

    make